-Spring Semester of Girls Who Code starting soon at Loyola University Chicago
+Spring Semester of Girls Who Code now underway at Loyola University Chicago

 Girls Who Code programs work to inspire, educate, and equip girls with the computing skills to pursue 21st century opportunities.
 We strive to create gender parity in computing fields.
 We believe that more girls exposed to computer science at a young age will lead to more women working in the technology and engineering fields. (girlswhocode.com)